Apollonian #1: The Counted & the Crowned

 The void looked back, and the void-watcher || vanished in the vast and lasting dark.

-Lost lives lay paths; || light learns from dark.
+Lives lost; || light from dark.

-She held the door; || the walkers walked through.
+She held the door; || dawn drew us through.

 The Named Who Follow

-Dolly, winter-born, || woke from a dead cell’s dream
+Dolly, winter-born, || woke from a dead cell’s dream—

 First mammal made from memory, || she died remembering none.

-OncoMouse, patented prophet, || preached the patent’s price:
+OncoMouse™, patented prophet, || proved the patent’s price:

-See the bronze beast in snow, || stitching spiral, spectacled, wise—
+See the bronze in snow, || stitching spiral, spectacled—

-Monument to mute, || made by hands they healed.
+Monument to the mute, || made by hands they healed.

 Through these few the nameless million || lift for one line toward the light,